 We established the ESG Committee in December 2021 in order to take the lead in addressing climate change issues.
-At the committee, directors and senior managing operating officers serve as chairpersons, and operating officers and general managers of each division serve as members, promoting the initiatives.
+At the committee, a director and senior managing operating officer serves as a chairperson, and operating officers and general managers of each division serve as members, promoting the organized activities.